Introduction: The Visual Language of Norman Power

 Heraldry and Warfare: Identification in the Chaos of Combat

 The primary function of heraldry was tactical.
 In a melee of hundreds of armored knights, recognizing friend from foe was a matter of life and death.
 Norman leaders understood this acutely.
-At the Battle of Hastings (1066), William’s knights wore distinguishing emblems—though not yet hereditary—to prevent friendly fire.
+At the Battle of Hastings (1066), William's knights wore distinguishing emblems—though not yet hereditary—to prevent friendly fire.
 By the 12th century, the surcoat (a cloth garment worn over armor) was emblazoned with the shield design, creating a moving target for identification.
+The surcoat also protected the knight's armor from the sun and rain, making it a practical as well as symbolic garment.
 Commanders also used heraldic standards and banners to rally troops.
 The banner, a square flag bearing the arms, was carried into battle and marked the position of a lord or his retinue.
-The loss of a banner was a grave dishonor.
-During the Third Crusade, Richard the Lionheart’s Norman knights used heraldic devices on their shields to coordinate complex maneuvers against Saladin’s forces.
+The loss of a banner was a grave dishonor, often leading to the disbanding of the unit or even the end of a campaign.
+During the Third Crusade, Richard the Lionheart's Norman knights used heraldic devices on their shields to coordinate complex maneuvers against Saladin's forces.
 Heraldry also served a psychological purpose: a charge known from previous victories could inspire terror or confidence.
-The gold lions of Normandy, when seen on a field, signaled that the duke himself was present.
+The gold lions of Normandy, when seen on a field, signaled that the duke himself was present, boosting morale among his troops and sowing fear among his enemies.

 Heraldry and Nobility: A System of Rank and Prestige